No Match Found

 What does it take to be outcomes obsessed?
 Start by identifying your business’s purpose and place in the value chain.
 Determine the challenges your company wants to address, remove obstacles to growth and develop a clear and focused value proposition, leveraging the latest technologies — like AI and the metaverse — to deliver the experiences your customers seek.
 Perhaps most importantly, work with your CHRO to build a culture that empowers leaders and employees to embrace change.
 A managed services model may also be a viable option to help increase agility at scale.

-To achieve tangible value from digital innovation investments, transformation leaders can play a key role alongside their CIOs to implement a cloud-powered plan — synchronizing key business functions from the earliest stages of transformation planning, budgeting and requirements gathering.
-Though sometimes overlooked, communication and education are essential, and technology and transformation leaders should keep the C-suite informed on how relevant risks related to technology, data, transaction and transformation initiatives are identified and addressed.
-Look also to your tax leader to identify research and development credits, which can often pay for some or all of a transformation effort that includes a technology build or enhancement.
-With your CHRO, consider how flexible access to specialized skills through a managed services model can help sustain innovation as your workforce composition evolves.
+To achieve measurable outcomes, transformation leaders can collaborate with CIOs on a cloud-powered plan — synchronizing key functions of transformation planning, budgeting and requirements gathering.
+Technology and transformation leaders can inform their C-suite peers on how they identify risks related to data, transaction and transformation initiatives.
+Look to your tax leader to identify R&D credits, which can fund a technology enhancement.
+With your CHRO, consider how flexible access to specialized skills through managed services can help sustain innovation.

 For chief transformation officers, elevating and connecting the company’s customer and employee experiences can be a huge opportunity: They’re two of your most important audiences.
 The ability to deliver a unique and positive customer experience — a key piece of the customer retention puzzle — is crucial to driving your market differentiation.
 In fact, 37% of consumers cited a bad experience as their reason for leaving a company, according to PwC’s 2023 Customer Loyalty Executive Survey.
 Often connecting the dots on customer experience is easier said than done.
 Executives may not have a pulse on what matters most to consumers and what keeps them coming back to your company.
 Understanding these discrepancies can help you better focus loyalty efforts and investments.